Stephenlaye2/hadoop/README.md

 1. Visit the link below and choose your right OS version to download:
 [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)

-2. Install based on your OS.
+2. Install.
+Follow the instructions based on your OS.
 If you are using Ubuntu, I recommend you download and install from the Ubuntu Software Center.

-3. Download and Install Ubuntu 18
+3. Download the Ubuntu OS version 18.
   [Click here to download](http://old-releases.ubuntu.com/releases/18.04.4/ubuntu-18.04-desktop-amd64.iso)
+4. Create a new VM in your Oracle Virtualbox and install the Ubuntu 18.
+Follow the instructions.
+5. (Optional) After the installation, clone the newly install VM.

 ### 2. Install Java, Hadoop, Kafka, Spark
 1. Update your packages